FearlessCamper/Anomaly-Detection-in-Sensor-Data-Using-Statistical-Methods/README.md

 Within the scope of the project, after cleaning the sensor errors (`-200` values), the analysis process was carried out through two different scenarios:

 1.  **Scenario 1 (Row Deletion - Dropna):** Rows containing missing data were completely removed from the dataset.
 While this method results in data loss, it preserves the natural distribution of the existing data.
 2.  **Scenario 2 (Mean Imputation):** Missing values were filled with the mean of their respective columns.
-This method maintains data integrity (sample size) but may artificially reduce statistical variance (standard deviation).
+This method maintains data integrity but may artificially reduce statistical variance (standard deviation).

 The following analyses were performed for both scenarios:
 - **Normal Distribution Estimation:** Calculation of Mean ($\mu$) and Standard Deviation ($\sigma$).